feng-zhang0712/mole/2025/english/support-worker-interview.md

 <!-- If a client asks me to do something -->

-1. The first thing I would do is to assess whether the task is outside my scope of practice (like providing medical treatments).
+1. The first thing I would do is to assess whether the task is outside my **Scope of Practice** (like providing medical treatments).
 This can be done by reviewing the client's care plan, the employer's policies, the support worker's qualifications, and my job description.
 2. If the task is within my role, I would perform it while ensuring following the requirements and procedures, like wearing PPE.
 3. If the task is outside my role, I would explain it to the client.
-If possible, I would suggest an appropriate solution within my role, such as helping the client access the right support, like contacting a nurse or family member.
+I would suggest an appropriate solution within my role if possible, such as helping the client access the right support, like contacting a nurse or family member.
 4. If I'm not sure whether should I perform the task, I would report it to my supervisor for advice.
 5. I would document the request in the client's records.
 6. I would continue to provide care within my role, ensuring the client feels supported and respected while their request is addressed appropriately.